Rohit-Thakkar/leet-code/README.md

 └── .gitignore
 ```

-- **`problems/`**: This directory contains subdirectories named after each problem's identifier (e.g., `problem_001` for the first problem).
+- **`Root/`**: This directory contains subdirectories named after each problem's identifier (e.g., `problem_001` for the first problem).
 Inside each problem directory, you'll find the following:
   - Solutions in different programming languages (e.g., Python, Java, C++).
-  - A `README.md` file that includes the problem statement, my approach, and any additional notes.
+  - A `README.md` file that includes the problem statement, my approach, and any additional notes (may not there for each problem).

 - **`README.md`**: You're reading it right now!
 It provides an overview of this repository and its contents.